T

 Insider tips

-• Embrace the late dining culture; dinner typically starts around 9 PM or later.
+• Embrace the late dining culture; restaurants typically don't get busy until 9 PM or later.

-• Consider purchasing a SUBE card for easy travel on buses and subways.
+• Consider purchasing a SUBE card for easy public transport access (metro, buses).

 Packing highlights